Viewing the Dashboard

 (Optional) Recently errored jobs portlet¶

 This portlet is not visible by default.
-To enable this portlet, see the dashboard portlets section of the User Settings chapter of the ESM User Guide.
+To enable this portlet, see the dashboard portlets section of the User Settings chapter of the SAS Enterprise Session Monitor User Guide.

 The recently errored jobs portlet displays a list of the 20 most recent jobs that returned with an error.
 The Job name and the Hostname of the server on which it ran are displayed.
 Single clicking on any row within the table will take you to a Full Analysis view for the time period of the job.